alphagov/government-service-design-manual/service-manual/design-and-content/resources/creating-accessible-PDFs.md

 * use the g key (repeatedly) to move through the PDF and check for text descriptions.
 NB: These commands will also work with the Jaws screen reader from Freedom Scientific.

-Use VoiceOver
+### Use VoiceOver

-VoiceOver is the integrated screen reader with Mac OS X and all Apple iDevices.
-In Mac OS X turn VoiceOver on (or off again) using Command + f5.
+VoiceOver is the integrated screen reader with Mac OS X and all iOS devices.
+In Mac OS X turn VoiceOver on (or off again) using Command + F5.

 With VoiceOver running open the PDF and use the following commands to check the PDF: